Hayder-alobaidi/P1-kubernetes_manifest/README.md

 **📚 [Setting Up Jenkins CI/CD As Part of GitOps Implementation](https://www.showwcase.com/show/36460/setting-up-jenkins-cicd-as-part-of-gitops-implementation):** Finally, I've created a blog post that covers the implementation of Jenkins CI/CD as an integral part of the GitOps framework.
 This blog post provides a clear, step-by-step guide for setting up Jenkins.

-These resources are organized sequentially to guide you through each phase of the project, ensuring a smooth and comprehensive understanding of the process.
+## Technologies and Tools Used in This Project:

+    AWS EKS
+    Terraform
+    Kubernetes
+    ArgoCD
+    Dockerhub
+    Python
+    Jenkins
+    GitHub
+    Linux

-Thank you for looking in this project , Please take a look on ohter reposictoray to see ohter projects that I did .
+Thank you for checking out this project.
+Please take a look at my other repositories to see more projects I have worked on.